Nonprofit Solar at Renu Energy

 Ownership Models in the Solar Industry

 You may hear of an arrangement called a third-party ownership model: the investor owns the solar system and you buy the electricity from the investor at a reduced rate, rather than buying your energy from a utility company.
-This is essential a lease, or otherwise know as a PPA, that covers the cost of your solar system install.
-Currently in PPA’s are not offered.

 There is another type of model—primary ownership—where nonprofits with available funds can procure their solar power system without the need for an investment partner.
 If your nonprofit organization has the ability to pay for the upfront costs of your solar system—whether through your own funds, by obtaining a loan, or receiving donations and/or grant funds—then you would own the system.
 This would allow your organization to directly take full advantage of energy savings.
 If you have or plan to raise the resources to go this route, we’d be happy to discuss the pros and cons of third-party and primary ownership of a solar system for nonprofits.

 Here’s the bottom line.
 Whether you decide to make a capital investment in solar or to use flexible solar financing options and monthly payments that lower your energy costs from day one, we have affordable and straightforward options for you.